Karen Schroeder, MS, RD

 cancer of the endometrium

 (the lining of the uterus).
 However, this risk can be avoided by taking both estrogen and progestin in the form of HRT.
-A woman who has had her uterus removed cannot develop endometrial cancer so she can take ERT.
+A woman who has had her uterus removed cannot develop endometrial cancer so she can take ERT without this risk.

 Some studies have suggested that women who take HRT and ERT are at greater risk for developing breast cancer.
 A major study on HRT, the Women's Health Initiative, found that invasive breast cancer was more common among women on long-term HRT.